Understanding GED® Test Scores

 Do you plan to take a high school equivalency test soon?
 You probably have some questions.
 How is the exam is scored?
 What do your GED test results mean?
 What score will you need to earn your diploma?

 Your score will depend on the test you take.
-Depending on your state, you can take the GED test, the HiSET exam, or the TASC test.
+Depending on your state, you can take the GED test or the HiSET exam..
 When you pass (and you will!), your state will issue your diploma.
 The three tests have a lot of similarities, but they have very different scoring systems.

 GED Test Scores

 The GED test has four subject areas: Mathematical Reasoning, Science, Social Studies, and Reasoning Through Language Arts.
 The RLA section includes both reading and writing.
 On each test, you’ll receive a score between 100 and 200.
 You need a score of 145 on each test to pass and earn your GED diploma.

 The GED test has three passing score levels.
 Between 145 and 164 is a GED Passing Score.
 At this level, you will earn your GED credential.
 Between 165 and 174 is a GED College Ready score.
 This score shows that you have the skills to take college classes.
 It can help you get into college or training programs.
 Between 175 and 200 is a GED College Ready + Credit score.
 Depending on your college, you may get up to 3 free credits per subject area based on this score!